 - Personal development units (SCQF level 5)

-- Industry recognised qualifications: REHIS Food Hygiene, First Aid, Infection control & Health & Safety
+- Industry recognised qualifications: REHIS Food Hygiene, First Aid, Infection Control and Health & Safety

 - Complete a work placement.